 Annual Muslim-Catholic Interfaith Iftar Dinner

 During the Holy Month of Ramadan, Muslims fast from sunrise to sunset.
-For many years, Muslim communities in and around Chicago have graciously opened their Iftar meal, which marks the breaking of the daily fast, to Christians and those of other religious traditions.
+For many years, Muslim communities in and around Chicago have graciously opened their Iftar meal to Christians and those of other religious traditions.

-The annual Muslim-Catholic Interfaith Iftar Dinner, sponsored by the Council of Islamic Organizations of Greater Chicago (CIOGC), is an opportunity for Catholics to mark the breaking of the Ramadan fast with their Muslim neighbors, to observe maghrib prayer, and to share a festive dinner and program.
+The annual Muslim-Catholic Interfaith Iftar Dinner, sponsored by the Council of Islamic Organizations of Greater Chicago (CIOGC), is an opportunity for Catholics to meet with their Muslim neighbors, to observe maghrib prayer, and to share a festive dinner and program.
 This wonderful yearly gathering allows Catholics to come to know better their Muslim friends in Chicago and their religious practices.

-The EIA office is engaged in two ongoing dialogue groups with our Muslim brothers and sisters in Chicago.
+The EIA office is engaged in an ongoing dialogue group with our Muslim brothers and sisters in Chicago.
 The Catholic-Muslim Scholars dialogue group is made of Catholic scholars appointed by the Archdiocese of Chicago and Muslim scholars appointed by the Council of Islamic Organizations of Greater Chicago.
 Participants meet quarterly to discuss social and theological topics of interest to both traditions.
-A second group involves followers of the W. Deen Mohammad Movement.
-This group also meets three to four times per year to promote mutual understanding, with locations varying between a Muslim and Catholic location.

 Message of the Pontifical Council for Interreligious Dialogue to Muslims for the month of Ramadan and ‘Id al-Fitr 1440 H. / 2019 A.D., 10.05.2019